VWO Insights

 Similarly, heatmaps can help stock market analysts to visualize current market trends, team coaches to optimize game strategy, athletes to plan the course they will take, consumers to visualize their wifi connectivity and discover network breakages, and so on.
 Heatmaps help businesses and individuals from virtually every sector and industry visualize and consume numerical data better – and the colors on a heatmap help in accomplishing exactly this.

-Hence, to reduce cognitive load as much as possible on those using heatmaps as a data visualization tool, the color palette used has to be the correct one.
+Hence, to reduce cognitive load as much as possible on those using heatmaps as a data visualization tool, the heatmap colormap used has to be the correct one.

 Choosing the right color palette for your heatmap